 Final budget compared to actual results-A review of actual expenditures compared to estimated appropriations in the final budget yields several favorable variances, most notably related to lower than anticipated general government support.
-Revenues exceeded the budget primarily due to the receipt of higher than anticipated nonproperty tax items.
+Revenues exceeded the budget primarily due to the receipt of higher than anticipated nonproperty tax items and revenues from the sale of property.